 Are you faced with the "USB shows No Media in Disk Management" error on your computer?
 This guide will use "USB shows no media in disk management" as an example to fix related problems and make your storage devices appear and work with your Windows computer normally again without losing any data.
 Simply follow the methods outlined below to fix your problems.

 "I can not open the USB flash drive, and it says 'No Media' in Disk Management.
 Does anyone know how to resolve this issue?"

 "Removable drive, my SanDisk USB pen drive, has a recognition problem in Windows 10 Disk Management.
 It's showing No Media so the access is denied.
 I have tons of important photos in it, so please help me fix it."

 Do you know what the "No Media" error is?
 When a removable disk is defined as a no media disk, Windows does not recognize it and most likely displays the "There is no disk in the drive" error in File Explorer.
 When you go to check the drive status in DiskPart, it says "No Media 0 Bytes".
 Many reasons lead to a USB removable drive not working properly on a computer, and you need to be patient while following the troubleshooting procedures for these issues.

-When the USB flash drive shows as no media in Disk Management, you can first try to change the USB port and reconnect it to your PC from a different USB port.
+When the USB flash drive shows no media in Disk Management, you can first try changing the USB port and reconnecting it to your PC from a different USB port.

 1. Unplug the USB from your computer properly.

 2. Reconnect the USB flash drive to your PC using a different USB port.

 3. Check if Disk Management detects your USB flash drive as a normal removable disk.

 If the front USB ports did not solve the problem, it might be an insufficient power supply issue.
 Try to connect the USB drive to the rear USB port on the computer's motherboard, where the power supply is much higher.